FactomProject/factom-docs/cli/includes/_backup wallet.md

 **To restore** a previous FF wallet file backup, quit factomd and factom-walletd, make sure you have a backup of the current wallet first, then drag & drop the previous backup in the .factom folder, overwrite if needed.
 Restart factomd and factom-walletd and your previous wallet will now be used instead.

 <aside class="notice"><br>
 Pay attention when performing backups and restores.
 Each wallet file has its unique seed and addresses.
-Overwriting a wallet may resulting in losing all your Factoids and Entry Credits.
+Overwriting a wallet may result in losing all your Factoids and Entry Credits.
 Not cool.
 </aside>